QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+478 **Co-Creativity at the Table: A Qualitative Analysis of Creative Interactions in the Podcast "Adventure AI"**.
+Hanna Dodd, Daniel G. Brown. arXiv:2606.18010  <https://doi.org/10.48550/arXiv.2606.18010>

 477 **DEVELOPMENT OF ORGANIZATIONAL BEHAVIOR MANAGEMENT SYSTEMS IN THE IMPLEMENTATION OF ANTHROPOMORPHIC AI AGENTS IN ENTERPRISES.** (2026).
 SBS Journal of Applied Business Research, 2(1), 125-158. <https://doi.org/10.70301/SBS.MONO.2026.1.5>

 476 de Oliveira IS, de Oliveira FR, Maia PH, Santos IS. **Will I Be Replaced?
 Revisited: An Exploratory Replication on AI Tool Perceptions with Software Professionals in Brazil.** ISE 2026, September 11, 2026, São Paulo, SP, Brazil